rumeluddin/DSA-LAB/README.md

 ```

 ## 🎯 Purpose

-Better Coding: Improving logic building and problem-solving skills.
+* Improving logic building and problem-solving skills.

-Core Concepts: Understanding how data structures work behind the scenes.
+* Understanding how data structures work behind the scenes.

-Lab Tracking: Keeping all academic lab assignments clean and organized.
+* Keeping all academic lab assignments clean and organized.

 ## 📝 Notes

-Language: All programs are written and tested in standard C.
+* Language: All programs are written and tested in standard C.

-Updates: Code might be updated later with better logic or optimization.
+* Updates: Code might be updated later with better logic or optimization.

-Usage: Created strictly for educational and lab practice purposes.
+* Usage: Created strictly for educational and lab practice purposes.

 ## 🧑‍💻 Author

-Name: MD FOYEZ UDDIN
+* Name: MD FOYEZ UDDIN

-ID: 2024331557
+* ID: 2024331557

-Department: Department of Computer Science and Engineering
+* Department: Department of Computer Science and Engineering